 REASON: The Board has determined it is reasonably necessary to amend this rule to clarify the examination requirements for limited permit applicants.
 The ARRT limited scope of practice in radiology examination is a nationally recognized entrylevel limited permit examination.
 The Board has determined to discontinue writing its own examination for limited permit applicants and to now require the ARRT examination for limited permit licensure of Montana radiologic technologists.
-Board is proposing to clarify the requirements for retaking the limited permit examination upon failure of the core or The Board examinations. finds that requiring additional study in any failed topic areas prior to retesting is the best way to ensure that qualified applicants are becoming licensed to practice.
+The Board is proposing to clarify the requirements for retaking the limited permit examination upon failure of the core or The Board module examinations. finds that requiring additional study in any failed topic areas prior to retesting is the best way to ensure that qualified applicants are becoming licensed to practice.
 The Board determined it is reasonable and necessary to reduce the acceptable minimum passing score on the limited permit core examination from 75% to 70%.
 As provided in the July 2002 update of the ARRT Evaluation of the Passing Score for the Limited Scope Examination, the mean score for the 2002 ARRT limited permit core examination was 66%.
 The Board determined the ARRT core examination is sufficiently difficult that continuing with the current 75% passing score would result in the needless failure of a majority of limited permit examinees.
-Subsequently, the Board concluded that requiring a minimum passing score of 70% on the limited permit core examination and 50% on the individual permit module examinations is sufficient to ensure qualified limited permit applicants for licensure. authority citations are being amended to accurately reflect the statutory sources of the Board's rulemaking authority for this rule.
+Subsequently, the Board concluded that requiring a minimum passing score of 70% on the limited permit core examination and 50% on the individual permit module examinations is sufficient to ensure the qualified limited permit applicants for licensure.
+The authority citations are being amended to accurately reflect the statutory sources of the Board's rulemaking authority for this rule.

-4. The proposed NEW RULES provide as follows:
+NEW RULE I QUALIFICATIONS (1) A radiologist assistant (RA) may also be referred to as a radiology practitioner assistant (RPA) pursuant to 37-14-313, MCA.

-- (2) To become licensed as a RA/RPA, an applicant shall: - (a) graduate from a radiologist assistant educational program recognized by: - (i) the American college of radiology (ACR); - (ii) the American registry of radiologic technologists (ARRT); or - (iii) the American society of radiologic technologists (ASRT); - (b) be certified as a RA/RPA by ARRT when that certification becomes available.
-In lieu of or prior to ARRT certification, the board will accept certification from the certification board for radiologist practitioner assistant (CBRPA) or eligibility to sit for the CBRPA certification examination; - (c) maintain an active ARRT registration status in radiography; - (d) submit a copy of current certification in advanced cardiac life support (ACLS) skills;
+(2) To become licensed as a RA/RPA, an applicant shall:

+(a) graduate from a radiologist assistant educational program recognized by:

+(i) the American college of radiology (ACR);

+(ii) the American registry of radiologic technologists (ARRT); or

+(iii) the American society of radiologic technologists (ASRT);

+(b) be certified as a RA/RPA by ARRT when that certification becomes available.
+In lieu of or prior to ARRT certification, the board will accept certification from the certification board for radiologist practitioner assistant (CBRPA) or eligibility to sit for the CBRPA certification examination;

+(c) maintain an active ARRT registration status in radiography;

+(d) submit a copy of current certification in advanced cardiac life support (ACLS) skills;

-- (e) furnish validation of participation in continuing education activities with a minimum of 24 hours of continuing education credits annually; - (f) have a current Montana radiologic technologist (RT) license; and - (g) submit to the board a letter from the supervising radiologist certifying completion of a clinical preceptorship.
+(e) furnish validation of participation in continuing education activities with a minimum of 24 hours of continuing education credits annually;

+(f) have a current Montana radiologic technologist (RT) license; and

+(g) submit to the board a letter from the supervising radiologist certifying completion of a clinical preceptorship.